Biohazard90/source-shader-editor/README.md

     your game, the source code of your game and the target Source Engine SDK version like this:

-    TARGET_SRC_DIRECTORY -  has to point to the root src/ directory, so for a single player mod on the Source 2013 SDK it would point to "<ROOT>/sp/src/".
+    TARGET_SRC_DIRECTORY -  Has to point to the root src/ directory, so for a single player mod on the Source 2013 SDK it would point to "<ROOT>/sp/src/".
 This directory is used to pull in SDK specific libraries and includes, like tier0, tier1 etc.

-    TARGET_PLATFORM_X -     specifies the target SDK version.
+    TARGET_PLATFORM_X -     Specifies the target SDK version.
-                            Possible options are currently: 2013, SWARM, 2007 and 2006 PORTAL2 is experimental and
+                            Possible options are currently: 2013, SWARM, 2007 and 2006 PORTAL2 is
-                            cannot be shared as it would require references to closed source.
+                            experimental and cannot be shared as it would require references to closed source.
-                            These macros are used to add the preprocessor definition SHADER_EDITOR_DLL_<VERSION>
-                            to all projects and toggle inclusion of files in vpc scripts.
+                            These macros are used to add the preprocessor definition SHADER_EDITOR_DLL_<VERSION> to all projects and toggle inclusion of files in vpc scripts.
 Make sure you only enable the one you want to compile for!

-    TARGET_GAME_DIRECTORY - specifies the directory of your game.
-So for a Source Engine modifitcation it typically lies in SteamApps/sourcemods/<YOURGAME>/.
+    TARGET_GAME_DIRECTORY - Specifies the directory of your game.
+So for a Source Engine modification it typically lies in SteamApps/sourcemods/<YOURGAME>/.
 This macro is used to define the output directory of the binaries you build.

 3.)
 Run src/createshadereditorprojects.bat to build projects and solution for
     Visual Studio.